-Mathematics for Teachers I (Fundamentals of Mathematics I)
+Mathematics for Teachers I (Fundamentals of Mathematics I) Core 020

-This course is intended to build or reinforce a foundation in fundamental mathematics concepts and skills.
+This course is intended to build or reinforce a fundamental mathematics foundation in concepts and skills.
 It includes the conceptual development of the following: sets, functions, numeration systems, number theory, and properties of the various number systems with an emphasis on problem solving and critical thinking.